ResponsibleTechWork/RespTechLibrary/README.md

 To understand how to use this starter kit, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).

+You can visit the Library at: https://play.workadventu.re/@/responsibletech.work/rtw/library

+This map uses the [generateResourceLayers script](https://github.com/ResponsibleTechWork/generateResourceLayers) to auto-populate Library resources.

 ## Structure

 * **tilesets** : All tilesets